msrd/Summit-2019-Unconference/README.md

 ## Topics and Proposals

 We are using "Issues" as our list of proposed topics.
 To propose a topic you would either like to say something about, or that you would like to learn more about, add an "Issue".
+Note that currently sessions are slated for 50 minutes each.

 To vote on which topics you would like to see discussed at the unconference, flag an issue with a thumbs-up.
 You can also leave comments if you would like to co-present a topic.